afninfa/rpm-dependency-visualiser/README.md

 Warning: dummy-h requires dummy-c version = 0.9 but the local copy is version 1.0-1.
 Warning: dummy-h requires dummy-f version >= 1.5 but the local copy is version 1.3-1.
 ```

+Please note this feature is not very widely tested and it probably will not give correct outputs
+in more serious settings.
+This is a work in progress.